michaelhojungyoon/BIOF501A_Project/README.md

 https://nf-co.re/ampliseq

 The main steps of the workflow include:
-1) Unzipping the fastq.gz file
+1) Unzipping the fastq.gz files
-2) Splitting the fastq file into a separate forward (R1) and reverse (R2) file
+2) Splitting the fastq files into respective forward (R1) and reverse (R2) reads
 3) Performing fastp to check for quality and determine a trimming length
-4) Zipping the fastq.gz file
+4) Zipping the fastq.gz files
 5) Running the DADA2 pipeline with parameters obtained from the fastp summary

 # Setting up the environment